PacificBiosciences/pb-assembly/README.md

 # Scope

-_pb-assembly_ is the bioconda recipe encompassing all code and dependencies necessary to run the FALCON assembly pipeline, subsequent extended phasing of a genome with FALCON_Unzip and polishing with Arrow.
+_pb-assembly_ is the bioconda recipe encompassing all code and dependencies necessary to run the FALCON assembly pipeline, subsequent extended phasing of a genome with FALCON-Unzip and polishing with Arrow.

 Installed package recipes include: